Pages

 Of me watching Him watching me.
 Forever!

-I rap the glass and the ink makes me oblivious.
+I rap on the glass and the ink makes me oblivious.

 Tuesday, November 29, 2011